jillesvangurp/jsonj/README.md

 </dependency>
 ```

-Note. check for the latest version.
+Note. always check for the latest version.
 I do not always update the readme.

 For Java 7 and earlier, use the 1.x releases.
 2.x is Java 8 only because of the integration with the new Streams API in java 8.

 # Features

 The purpose of the JsonJ framework is to allow you to write code that manipulates json data structures, that has a low amount of verbosity compared to other frameworks.

-I’ve used it for large scale data processing, which involves processing millions of objects, retaining large amounts of objects in memory, and loads of parsing and serialization.

 The JsonJ API has been finetuned over several years of using it for real work.
 I have done my best to eliminate the need for any code that feels like it is overly repetitive or verbose (aka the *DRY principle*).
 Any time I write code using JsonJ that feels like I'm repeating myself, I fix it.